nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 └── Home.md
 ```

-:bulb: For easier findability we try to align the folder structure with how the content is presented in the sidebar of the public site.
-This is however not always feasible or sensible (for reasons).
+:bulb: For easier findability, we try to align the folder structure with how the content is presented in the sidebar of the public site.
+However, this is not always feasible or sensible (for reasons).

 ### Common Errors

 - Missing metadata block
 - Missing or false required (`MUST`) attribute in metadata block
-- Using a layout in metadata block that does not exist
+- Using a layout in metadata block that does not exist or is deprecated
 - Wrong links
   - to sidebar elements
   - to images